-The Power of ONE WORD
+The Power of ONE WORD for leaders.

-It’s a very popular activity to start out your year choosing one word to represent your primary focus for the year.
-So popular, in fact, that in 2012 the book, “One Word That Will Change Your Life” was released by authors Dan Britton, Jimmy Page, and Jon Gordon.
-And it’s actually a great focus that can be used not only to define a year, but also to encapsulate a shorter-term timeframe.
+It’s a very popular activity to start out your year choosing one word to represent your primary focus for that year.
+So popular, in fact, that in 2012 the book One Word That Will Change Your Life was released.
+Choosing one word to define your year is a great way to focus your year and encapsulate a short-term timeframe.

-Having a “Word of the Day” can certainly bring greater productivity.
-And using One Word to drive a theme for the week can shift you into high gear.
+Having a “word for the year/month/week” can certainly bring greater productivity.
+And using One Word to guide a theme can shift you into high gear.

 Words flowed: Determined, Radical, Endurance, Launch, Focus, Growth, Persistence, Service.

 One person said, “Be the Change.”
 This leader had been thinking a lot about this.
 While a three-word phrase, she really felt it embodied what she wanted to accomplish.

 Well, I called her out in pretty short order: “Nope, it has to be one word.
 If you can’t commit to one word, you won’t get the big result.”
 She began to argue her case.
 The group offered up multiple One Words that they thought would work.
 She shot down each one.
 I finally dropped it for the sake of keeping the session moving forward.